Blazing the Trail in Multimessenger Astrophysics

 The scientific community had discovered a blazar named TXS 0506+056—a giant elliptical galaxy with a massive, rapidly spinning black hole at its core that emits a jet of ultrarelativistic particles aimed toward us.
 It is situated in the night sky just off the left shoulder of the constellation Orion and is about four billion light years from Earth.

-“These intriguing results represent the remarkable culmination of thousands of human years of intensive activities by the IceCube collaboration to bring the dream of neutrino astronomy to reality,” said Darren Grant, a professor of physics at the University of Alberta and current spokesperson of the IceCube collaboration.
+“These intriguing results represent the remarkable culmination of thousands of human years of intensive activities by the IceCube collaboration to bring the dream of neutrino astronomy to reality,” said Darren Grant, professor of high energy physics at MSU and current spokesperson of the IceCube collaboration.

 “With these new faculty, MSU will rank as one of the top institutions in IceCube, which is by far the world’s most successful neutrino telescope,” DeYoung said.